 Standard Bank personal loan calculator

 The Standard Bank term loan is a personal loan that allows you to borrow between R500 and R300 000.
-The loan term for this type of general-purpose loan varies from 12 to 72 months.
-You can take any value from each specified range and use the Standard Bank personal loan calculator to find out the monthly instalments for that particular loan.
+The term for this type of general-purpose credit varies from 12 to 72 months.
+You can take any value from each specified range and use the Standard Bank personal loan calculator to find out the monthly instalments for that particular finance.

-With the Standard Bank consolidation loan calculator, you can decide if consolidating your loan is a more affordable and manageable option.
+With the Standard Bank consolidation calculator, you can decide if consolidating your debts is a more affordable and manageable option.

-If you need financial help with your education, you can use the loan calculator to choose an affordable and less costly monthly repayment option.
+If you need financial help with your education, you can use the tool to choose an affordable and less costly monthly repayment option.
 Follow the 4-step process provided in this article to get the best results when using the Standard Bank student loan calculator.

 Why should you know your monthly repayment amount before you take out a Standard Bank loan?

-Here are a few, crucial reasons why it is beneficial to know your monthly instalment amount before taking out a loan from Standard Bank:
+Here are a few, crucial reasons, why it is beneficial to know your monthly instalment amount before you borrow from Standard Bank:

-- Before making a personal loan application, you already know how much you will be paying every month.
-This helps you determine if you can afford the loan instalments.
+- Before applying, you already know how much you will pay every month.
+This helps you determine if you can afford the repayment instalments.

 - It helps you adjust your budget to fit in the monthly repayments.

-- It allows you to calculate the estimated total cost of the loan.
+- It allows you to calculate the estimated total cost of the credit.

 - Being financially prepared to make repayments will positively impact your credit score since it increases your chances of making the payments on time every month.

-- If you are taking out a debt consolidation loan, you can determine if the loan will be cheaper and more favourable than your existing debt.
+- If you are taking out a debt consolidation loan, you can determine if your future debt will be cheaper and more favourable than your current one.

 What is the next step after using the Standard Bank loan calculator?

-The Standard Bank loan calculator is meant to give you a preview of the costs associated with the loan you want to take.
-After you use the calculator, you might want to look at your finances and the total loan cost and see if you can balance your existing financial responsibilities and the loan repayments.
+The Standard Bank loan calculator is meant to give you a preview of the costs associated with the credit you want to take.
+After you use the online calculator, you might want to look at your finances and the total cost and see if you can balance your existing financial responsibilities and the repayments.

-If you can manage to handle both your monthly financial needs and the loan repayments, you can either proceed to take the loan or keep comparing other loan options from Standard Bank.
+If you can manage to handle both your monthly financial needs and the repayments, you can either proceed to borrow or keep comparing other options from Standard Bank.

-What are the other basic loan requirements from Standard Bank?
+What are the other basic requirements from Standard Bank?

-If you are a South African ready to apply for a student loan, you also have to research and find out what Standard Bank requires from you.
-The same applies for a personal loan or a debt consolidation loan.
+If you are ready to apply for a credit, you also have to research and find out what Standard Bank requires from you.
+The same applies for a personal or a debt consolidation loan.
 The basic minimum requirements include the following documents: